Never Sell The Land

 Happy where she is

 What does Nora see for the future of her farm?
 She wants to hold steady at the size she is and maintain her high quality of product, but now she wants to focus on efficiency.
 She’s in an admirable place in terms of having help on the farm, and she’s very thankful for the wonderful people “who work really hard to make the farm great.”
-In the summer she hires additional part-time help, which she says she couldn’t do without.
+In the summer she hires additional part-time help.

 “I need to do what makes my customers happy, but also myself.
 I don’t need to grow for the sake of growth.
 I’m good where I’m at.”
 Perhaps because of her health issues, but also because she’s such a wise and levelheaded person, she’s very conscious of quality-of-life issues and mindful of the issue of burning out too early.